Using, Storing and Disposing of Plant Protection Products

 - Storage areas are constructed in such a way as to prevent unwanted releases of products

-Advice on using, storing and disposing of plant protection products is available from a number of sources including the Code of Practice for Using Plant Protection Products and from the Voluntary Initiative and Amenity Forum.
+Advice on using, storing and disposing of PPPs is available from a number of sources including the Code of Practice for Using Plant Protection Products and from the Voluntary Initiative and Amenity Forum.
 The law does not require anyone to follow this guidance, but by doing so individuals and organisations will be in a good position to demonstrate that they have been duly diligent in meeting legal requirements.

 - EU Directive on Sustainable Pesticide Use